 One of the biggest reasons healthcare organizations resist EHR adoption has to do with the heavy costs; however, the end result tends to lead to greater revenue.
 A lot goes into selecting an EHR system, so it’s important to prepare ahead of time and consider a number of factors when choosing.
 Over the course of the article we’ll discuss the costs of implementation as well as some things to consider before doing so.

 Electronic health records are a huge step up from paper records.
-Any healthcare provider — from a solo family physician to a mid-sized primary care facility to a large hospital system — can benefit from implementing this powerful piece of health information technology.
+Any healthcare provider — from a solo family physician to a large hospital system — can benefit from implementing this powerful piece of health information technology.
 Patient care is more efficient, and medical records are more secure when stored in an electronic format.
 Here are a few of the ways EHR adoption and implementation are beneficial: